 - Is it OK to wait a few weeks to consider my treatment plan options before I have to make a decision about treatment?

-- Am I a candidate for the Breast DCIS Score test?
+- Am I a candidate for the Breast Recurrence Score test?

-- If I am a candidate for the Breast DCIS Score, how could we use the test results to develop my treatment plan?
+- If I am a candidate for the Breast Recurrence Score test, how could we use the test results to develop my treatment plan?

-- How can I get a copy of my pathology report and my Breast DCIS Score results (if I’m eligible for the test)?
+- How can I get a copy of my pathology report and my Breast Recurrence Score results (if I’m eligible for the test)?